remind101/conveyor/README.md

 Conveyor is designed to be faster than alternative build systems like the Docker Hub or Quay.
 It does this by making the following tradeoffs.

-1. It uses the latest version of Docker 1.8, which has a number of performance improvements when building and pushing images.
+1. It uses the latest version of Docker (1.8), which has a number of performance improvements when building and pushing images.
 2. It pulls the last built image for the branch to maximize the number of layers that can be used from the cache.

 ## Cache

 By default, conveyor will pull the last built image for the branch.
-This isn't always desireable, so you can disable the initial `docker pull` by adding the following to the git commit description:
+This isn't always desirable, so you can disable the initial `docker pull` by adding the following to the git commit description:

 ```
 [docker nocache]